USS Boxer (LHD 4) Commemorates the Battle of Midway

 |0

-This work, USS Boxer (LHD 4) Commemorates the Battle of Midway [Image 3 of 3], by PO2 Roland M Ardon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Boxer (LHD 4) Commemorates the Battle of Midway, by PO3 Bradley Bowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT